 Good luck (Viel Glück)!

 Starting a company is an exciting part of an entrepreneurs life.
 We wish you the very best with your endeavour.
-If you have any burning questions or just want us to take the pain of German bureaucracy away for you, book a free consultation to have a chat with one of our friendly German startup guides.
+If you have any further questions or just want us get rid of the pain of German bureaucracy, book a free consultation to have a chat with one of our German startup guides.

 The information published on our site is all written and checked by experts with the greatest care.
 Nevertheless, we cannot guarantee the accuracy of this information, as laws and regulations are subject to constant change.
 Therefore, always consult an expert in a specific case – we would be happy to connect you with the right professional.